AnalystSubranjit/Twitter-NLP-projects/Identifying Tweets with Adverse Drug Reactions/README.txt

-This file describes the data files for COMP90049 Project 2, 2017S2.

 There are three sub-directories --- train, dev, and test --- each containing a .txt file and a .arff file:

  - The .txt file contains the raw tweets, with the following format: